-If you’re applying photosensitive oils like those made from citrus, wait for at least twenty-four hours before exposing your skin to the sun as the citrus essential oil might react to the strong light and cause burns or skin pigmentation.
+If you’re applying photosensitive oils like those that come from citrus fruits, wait for at least 12 hours before exposing your skin to the sun .
+The citrus essential oil might react to the strong light and cause burns or skin pigmentation.
 Wear sun-protective clothing as an added measure.

 Keep away from children’s and pets’ reach.
-Avoid getting essential oils in the mucous membranes like those in the eyes.
+Avoid getting essential oils in or near areas with mucous membranes, like the eyes.
 If undiluted essential oil accidentally spills on the skin, please do not use water to wash it away as oils are not water-soluble and doing this would only spread the oil further on the skin.
-Instead, use carrier oils to simultaneously dilute and remove the excess.
+Instead, use carrier oils to simultaneously dilute and remove the spill.

 How to Use Essential Oils to Boost Brain Function